 We carry the theory above over to section \(\Cst\)\nb-algebras \(\Cst(H,\A)\) for Fell bundles~\(\A\) over a locally compact, étale groupoid~\(H\) with Hausdorff unit space~\(X\).
 This includes twisted groupoid \(\Cst\)\nb-algebras as a special case.
 We define an essential section \(\Cst\)\nb-algebra \(\Cst_\ess(H,\A)\) for all Fell bundles~\(\A\).
-For a Fell line bundle~\(\A\), it coincides with the essental twisted groupoid \(\Cst\)\nb-algebras defined by Pitts and Exel~\cite{Exel-Pitts:Weak_Cartan} if and only if~\(H\) is topologically principal.
+For a Fell line bundle~\(\A\), it coincides with the essental twisted groupoid \(\Cst\)\nb-algebra defined by Pitts and Exel~\cite{Exel-Pitts:Weak_Cartan} if and only if~\(H\) is topologically principal.
 We give many equivalent characterisations for \(\Cst_\red(H,\A) = \Cst_\ess(H,\A)\).
 One of them is related to singular elements as defined in~\cite{Clark-Exel-Pardo-Sims-Starling:Simplicity_non-Hausdorff} for groupoid \(\Cst\)\nb-algebras.
 We also discuss simplicity and pure infiniteness criteria for \(\Cst_\ess(H,\A)\) that generalise and improve various results of this sort.

+Our more recent article~\cite{Kwasniewski-Meyer:Aperiodicity_pseudo_expectations} contains two important advances.
+First, all topologically free inverse semigroup actions are aperiodic.
+Secondly, pseudo-expectations are always supportive.
+This generalises Theorem~\ref{the:aperiodic_intro} to all aperiodic inclusions \(A\subseteq B\).

+Steinberg and Szak\'acs in~\cite{Steinberg-Szakacs:Simplicity} prove a criterion when the Steinberg algebra of an \'etale groupoid with totally disconnected object space is simple.
+Our results imply an analogous criterion for reduced groupoid \(\Cst\)\nb-algebras.

 The paper is organised as follows.
-Section~\ref{sec:etale} introduces inverse semigroup actions on topological spaces and \(\Cst\)\nb-algebras, the dual groupoid~\(\dual{A}\rtimes S\) for an action on a \(\Cst\)\nb-algebra, and compares several notions of topological freeness for such actions and for non-Hausdorff étale groupoids.
+Section~\ref{sec:etale} introduces inverse semigroup actions on topological spaces and \(\Cst\)\nb-algebras and the dual groupoid for an action on a \(\Cst\)\nb-algebra, and it compares several concepts of topological freeness for such actions and for non-Hausdorff étale groupoids.
 Section~\ref{sec:prelim} discusses basic notation about generalised conditional expectations and full and reduced crossed products for inverse semigroup actions.
 We show that the canonical weak conditional expectation on the reduced crossed product is faithful.
-Section~\ref{sec:essential_crossed} introduces the essential crossed product and the essentially defined conditional expectation that defines it.
-We prove that this generalised expectation is faithul on the essential crossed product.
-In Section~\ref{sec:top_grading}, we propose a definition of topological gradings and exotic crossed products.
-In Section~\ref{sec:compare}, we give criteria for the reduced and essential crossed products for an inverse semigroup action to coincide.
+Section~\ref{sec:essential_crossed} introduces the essential crossed product and the \(\Locmult\)-expectation that defines it.
+We prove that this generalised expectation is faithful, and we characterise when the reduced and essential crossed products coincide.